jmaronas/prhltgpu.software.installation/README.md

 The repository has been partially uploaded to Github.
 Here I only upload the README file explaining how things are done and some software installation examples, within the current installation framework.
 If you wish to have access to all the necessary files (software and installation scripts), please send me an email.
 If you wish to add an example on how to install any toolkit, within the current installation framework, make a pull request.

 Up to this moment, I used to install many machine learning softwares to be used by all the users (such as Kaldi).
 However, this is time consuming if we take into account how much of this software is then used.
 For that reason, I just now provide  support for python3.x, cuda>10 , cudnn, linux libraries and some more things.
-For a description on the software installed by using this repository, please see the pdf file here.
-PONER ENLACE.
+For a description on the software installed by using this repository, please see the pdf file [here](https://github.com/jmaronas/prhltgpu.software.installation/blob/master/maquinas_prhlt_version_github.pdf).
 For examples on how to install typicall machine learning toolkits, please see section **2.1 EXAMPLES** in this README file.

 For the PRHLT members, the rest of information: accounts distribution and so on can be found in the intranet as always.